-In order to exit (or enter) the U.S., you must have a valid passport.
-You will not be allowed to board any international US Airways flight without a passport.
+You must have a valid passport to exit and enter the U.S. You won't be allowed to board any international flight without a passport.

-A tourist visa is required for most travelers to Brazil, including U.S., Canadian and Mexican citizens.
-If you don’t have the appropriate visa, you’ll be unable to board your flight to Rio de Janeiro.
-You can request a visa from your state’s Consulate of Brazil.
+A tourist visa is required for most travelers to Brazil, including U.S. and Canadian citizens.
+You won’t be permitted to board your flight if you don’t have the appropriate visa.
+You can apply for a visa from your country’s nearest Brazilian consulate.

 The Caribbean, Mexico, Canada, Latin America and Europe

-A valid passport or passport and visa may be required depending on your nationality, travel destination and the country or countries in which you connect.
+A valid passport or passport and visa may be required depending on your nationality, travel destination, length of stay and the country or countries in which you connect.

-Effective July 13, 2009, Canada requires all Mexican citizens to have a visa in order to enter.
-You can request a visa from the Canadian Consulate in Mexico City or online.
+All Mexican citizens must have a visa to enter Canada.
+Visas can be requested from the Canadian consulate in Mexico City or online.

-In order to travel internationally, all children (regardless of age) must have a passport and the travel documents required by the countries visited on an international itinerary.
+To travel internationally, all children, regardless of age, must have a passport and any travel documents required by the countries visited.

-In an effort to prevent international child abduction, many governments have initiated procedures at entry and exit points, which may include requiring documentary evidence of relationship and permission for the child's travel from the parent(s) or legal guardian not present.
+To prevent international child abduction, many governments have initiated procedures at entry and exit points.
+You may be required to show documentary evidence of relationship and permission for the child's travel from the parent(s) or legal guardian not present.

 Emergency contact information

-The Department of Transportation requires that U.S. airlines obtain emergency contact information from U.S. citizens traveling internationally.
-Emergency contacts do not have to be relatives and all information is kept confidential.
-All US Airways customers flying between the U.S. and Canada, the Caribbean and Europe must provide contact information.
+The Department of Transportation requires U.S. airlines to obtain emergency contact information from U.S. citizens traveling internationally.
+Emergency contacts do not have to be relatives, and all information is kept confidential.
+All our customers flying between the U.S. and Canada, the Caribbean and Europe must provide contact information.

-As of January 12, 2009, the Department of Homeland Security (DHS) requires all eligible travelers to use the Electronic System for Travel Authorization (ESTA), for travel to the U.S. as part of the Visa Waiver Program (VWP).
+The Department of Homeland Security (DHS) now requires all eligible passengers to use the Electronic System for Travel Authorization (ESTA) when they travel to the U.S. on the Visa Waiver Program (VWP).

-All citizens of VWP eligible countries will be required to fill out an application from ESTA and beginning September 8, 2010, a $14 charge per application will be charged by the Department of Homeland Security.
+All citizens of VWP-eligible countries must fill out the ESTA application and pay a $14 fee per application charged by the DHS.

-Submit your application any time prior to travel, we suggest that you apply for authorization when you begin planning your trip to the U.S. In most cases, ESTA will provide an immediate determination of eligibility for the VWP.
+Submit your application any time before travel.
+We suggest that you apply for authorization when you begin planning your trip to the U.S. In most cases, ESTA will provide an immediate determination of eligibility for the VWP.

 An approved ESTA travel authorization is:

-- valid for up to two years or your passport expires, whichever comes first
+- Valid for up to 2 years or until your passport expires, whichever comes first

 Participating Visa Waiver Program countries